RapidEdwin08/sijl/README.md

-# SDLInputJoystick for LZDoom v3.87c (sijl)
+# SDLInputJoystick for LZDoom v3.87c (SIJL)
 ![lzdoom-sijl.png](https://raw.githubusercontent.com/RapidEdwin08/sijl/main/lzdoom-sijl.png)

 Add support for SDL Input from Joystick in Menus eliminating the need for a Keyboard.
 Additionally includes Pre-Configured Joypad Mappings + Raspberry Pi specific Tweaks
+**NOTE:** *You must COMPLIE LZDOOM yourself, the Menu Script just helps you load the DIFFs*

+This isn't really new, it was started a long time ago under this topic:
+*Zdoom and Gampad Fully Working in MENU with NO KEYBOARD*
+This is just Updated [rpi_fixes.diff] and slightly tweaked [lzdoom.sh] for lzdoom v3.87c

 # Installation
 1- **Replace RetroPie-Setup Scripts with modified ones that Support SDL Input from Joystick:**